 As for the planet, the environmental effects are disastrous.
-Not only does fast fashion promote overproduction and consumption―both dangerously unsustainable―but it also contributes to enormous amounts of waste.
-Annually, the average person throws away 81 lbs of clothing, and 11 million tons of clothing end up in landfills in the US alone!
+Not only does fast fashion promote overproduction and consumption, which are both dangerously unsustainable.
+It also contributes to enormous amounts of waste.
+Annually, the average person throws away 81 pounds of clothing, and 11 million tons of clothing end up in landfills in the United States alone.
 This doesn’t even cover water waste, plastic packaging, chemical pollutants, and greenhouse gas emissions.

 1. Cutting and Sewing

 A pair of scissors, a needle, and a thread can easily transform a piece of clothing into something new entirely.
 Perhaps you’ve thrifted a t-shirt several sizes too large, or you own a pair of jeans that have always been too long on you.
 Simply cropping your clothing can suddenly make them fit better―and look trendier!

 Similarly, cutting up the fabric of old clothes and sewing them together can create brand-new pieces.
 Though sewing fabrics can be a little bit complicated, it’s relatively easy to learn.
 You can follow online guides that provide simple instructions and patterns that can be used to fix up an old shirt into a new tank top, sun hat, and much more.

 The art of embroidery is easy to pick up and a great creative outlet.
 With just a needle, thread, and embroidery hoop, you can embroider any design you’d like onto your old clothing―a flower on a pair of jeans, the name of your hometown on a hoodie, the silhouette of your cat on an old bucket hat.

 Adding embroidery to your clothes will give them a personal touch of originality.
 It also transforms an unworn piece into something you’ll be excited to begin incorporating into your outfits again.